logo University of York Europe Campus

 Department:

-Eleni Antoniadou holds the position of Lecturer at the newly established Law School of York Europe Campus in Thessaloniki.
-She graduated with a grade of 9.10 from the Faculty of Law of the Aristotle University of Thessaloniki in 2015 and in 2018 she obtained her postgraduate diploma in Labour Law from the National and Kapodistrian University of Athens with distinction.
-In 2023, she completed with distinction her doctoral dissertation at the Aristotle University of Thessaloniki, focusing on the protection against dismissal under national and european law, specifically the impact of Article 24 of the Revised European Social Charter on the formation of national dismissal protection law.
+Dr. Antoniadou graduated with a grade of 9.10 from the Faculty of Law of the Aristotle University of Thessaloniki in 2015 and in 2018 she obtained her postgraduate diploma in Labour Law from the National and Kapodistrian University of Athens with distinction.
+In 2023, she completed with distinction her doctoral dissertation at the Aristotle University of Thessaloniki, focusing on the Protection against dismissal under national and european law, specifically the impact of Article 24 of the Revised European Social Charter on the formation of national dismissal protection law.
 She has received several distinctions, awards and commendations for excellence during her studies, as well as scholarships from the State Scholarship Foundation and the Onassis Foundation.
-She has published papers in various scientific journals and contributed to collective volumes, while her first monograph is expected to be published soon.
+She has published papers in various scientific journals and contributed to collective volumes, and recently she published her first monograph.
+She has participated as a speaker at conferences with a primary focus on European and International Law.
+Finally, she has taught as an adjunct lecturer three undergraduate modules in the field of Labour Law at the Law School of Aristotle University of Thessaloniki.

 Her research interests mainly focus on the fields of Individual and European and International Labour Law, as well as International Human Rights Law.
 She has delved deeply into the Law of Termination of the Employment Contract, in the context of which she has extensively addressed the issue of protection against dismissal as mandated by international and supranational sources of Labour Law.

-• Antoniadou, “Protection against dismissal under national and european law – The impact of Article 24 of the Revised European Social Charter on the formation of national dismissal protection law”, forthcoming monograph
+1. “Protection against dismissal under national and european law – The impact of Article 24 of the Revised European Social Charter on the formation of national dismissal protection law”, Sakkoulas Publications, 2025

-• Antoniadou, “Protection upon termination of employment under Article 24 RESC”, in: Labour and Law – Liber Amicorum Kostas Papadimitriou, Nomiki Bibliothiki, 2025, 57 ff.
+3. “Protection upon termination of employment under Article 24 RESC”, in Labour and Law, Honorary Volume for Kostas Papadimitriou, Nomiki Bibliothiki Publishing, 2025, p.
+57 ff.

-• Antoniadou, “The ILO Convention 158/1982 on Termination of Employment at the Employer’s Initiative: a detailed interpretation guide”, Hellenic Review of European Law 2024, 321 ff.
+6. “Interpretation of the Provisions of ILO Convention 158/1982 on Termination of Employment at the Employer’s Initiative”, Hellenic Review of European Law 2024, 321 ff.

-• Antoniadou, “Systematic evaluation of the compatibility of national dismissal law with Art.
-24 of the European Social Charter concerning the right to appeal to an impartial body”, Labour Law Review 2024, 1189 ff.
+7. “Systematic Evaluation of the Compatibility of National Dismissal Law with Art.
+24 of the Revised European Social Charter concerning the Scope of Dismissal Protection Provisions”, Labour Law Review 2024, 1189 ff.

 Academic qualifications